maryyyyna/ADM-HW2-Group14/README.md

 * Claudiu
 * Jia

+## Work description
+The goal of the Homework was to learn how to work on large data, using the main python packages for data manipulation and making considerations on the results obtained.

 ## Files description
 In the repository  "ADM-HW2-Group14" you'll find `main.ipynb` and `CommandLine.sh`, the result of our efforts.